joshuaalmari/microsoft-powerbi-analyst-professional-certificate/4-data-modeling-in-powerbi/module-3-optimize-a-model-performance-in-powerbi/module-3-optimize-a-model-performance-in-powerbi.md

 ### Many-to-Many Relationships
 * **The Issue:** When records in one table correspond to multiple records in another (and vice versa), it creates a complex path for the engine to resolve.
 * **Cross-Filter Direction:** The default "Both" setting allows filters to flow in both directions but can severely degrade performance.
 * **Optimization:** Change the **Cross-filter direction** to **Single** whenever possible.
-This simplifies the model by limiting the filter flow to a one-way path (e.g., Suppliers filters Products, but not vice versa).
+This simplifies the model by limiting the filter flow to a one-way path.

 ---

-## 📂 Column and Metadata Optimization

-Every piece of data stored consumes memory.
-Optimizing metadata ensures resources are used efficiently.

-### Best Practices
-* **Remove Unnecessary Columns:** Delete columns that are not required for analysis to reduce memory consumption.
-* **Data Types:** Ensure columns use the most efficient type (e.g., **Whole Number** vs. Text).
-* **Data Categories:** Explicitly categorize data (e.g., City, Country) to help Power BI render it correctly.

-### Auto Date/Time Feature
-* **The Problem:** By default, Power BI creates a hidden date table for *every* date column in the model.
-In large datasets, this creates massive redundancy and slows down loading.
-* **The Solution:** Disable **"Auto Date/Time"** in the Options menu.
-This reduces model size and improves query performance.

----

 ## 🔌 DirectQuery Optimization

 DirectQuery allows for real-time analysis by connecting directly to the source database without importing data.
-However, it is slower than Import mode and requires specific tuning.
+However, it requires specific tuning to prevent slowness.

-### Query Reduction
+### Query Reduction Settings
-To prevent the report from sending too many queries to the database at once:
+To prevent the report from sending too many queries to the database at once, adjust settings in **Options > Query Reduction**:
 * **Disable Cross-Highlighting:** Prevents every visual from refreshing simultaneously when a user clicks a data point.
 * **"Apply" Buttons:** Add an "Apply" button to Slicers and Filter Panes.
-The query is sent only when the user finishes their selection and clicks Apply, rather than after every single click.
+The query is sent *only* when the user finishes their selection and clicks Apply, rather than after every single click.

 ### Storage Modes
 * **Import Mode:** Data is loaded into memory.
 Fastest performance.